gamell/resume/src/markdowns/professional-experience.md

 First role with **people manager responsibilities** in a small team of engineers where we owned the whole product and project.

 - Successfully led the effort to **scale the system to serve x5 more customers with the same team**.
-- Was **main project point person** and liaison with other teams and product stakeholders.
+- Was **main project point person** and liaison with other teams and Product stakeholders.
 - Assumed the de-facto role of a **Technical Project Manager** / Delivery Manager and perfected the team's *semi-kanban* process.
 - **Hired**, on-boarded and mentored new team members.
 - **Main front-end developer** in the team, using mainly `vanilla JS`, `LESS/CSS`, `HTML` and `node`.
+- **Collaborated with Product** stakeholders on new feature planning and estimation.

 ### **Front-end Engineer** at **Expedia** in Singapore, Oct 2012 - Oct 2014
 ####